datapand/piano010/pages/en/terms-and-conditions.md

 Product prices are listed in euros and may change without prior notice.
 Payment is a one-time transaction and does not recur.

 #### 3.3 Payment
-During the purchase process, you will be redirected to Wix’s platform for payment processing.
-Third-party websites will handle the payment process, and Wix’s platform terms govern payment conditions.
-Please review the [Wix Terms of Payment](https://www.wix.com/about/terms-of-payments) for more information.
+During the purchase process, you will be redirected to Tentary.com for payment processing.
+Third-party websites will handle the payment process, and Tentary's terms govern payment conditions.

 #### 3.4 Delivery
 Upon successful payment, you will receive an email with download instructions for accessing the purchased e-book.